 - Thermal or hydropower plants as a peak load plant in combinations.

 - For mobile power generation, transportation systems like automobiles, railways, airplanes, and ships.

 - A nursery station to transport the power from stations to small power plants or supply power to small towns.

 - It’s economical for industries where they require a small power in the order of 500 KW as it offers high overall efficiency.

-- And also used for electrical power generation in capacities 100 to 500 H.P.
+- For electrical power generation in capacities 100 to 500 H.P.

-- The low initial cost which makes it easy to quickly install and commission it.
+- The low initial cost which makes it easy to install and commission it quickly.